 This option allows support for Grass Valley Native protocol via TCP/IP interface, using port 12345.
-The subset of this protocol that is supported by Sublime routers and control panels is described in Appendix B.2.
+The subset of this protocol that is supported by Sublime routers is described in Appendix B.2.

 The Grass Valley Native protocol is only available on Sublime routers with FW version 2.5.4 and higher.